Brown-University-Library/u2/README.md

 The shortcode assumes the images are page resources.
 Multiple image comparisons can be included in a given page.

 # To-dos

-- map click should find the containing polygons and open tabs for each BDR item